mateoespinosa/cem/README.md

-# Concept Embedding Models
+# Concept Embedding Models (CEMs)

-This repository contains the official Pytorch implementation of our work *"Concept Embedding Models: Beyond the Accuracy-Explainability Trade-Off"* accepted at **NeurIPS 2022**.
+This repository contains the official implementation of our work *"Concept Embedding Models: Beyond the Accuracy-Explainability Trade-Off"* accepted and presented at **NeurIPS 2022**.
 For details on our model and motivation, please refer to our official [paper](https://arxiv.org/abs/2209.09056).

 # Model